John Roest

 Understanding Immutability in Java

-1. Thread Safety: Immutable objects can be safely shared across multiple threads without synchronization.
+1. Thread safety: Immutable objects can be shared across threads without synchronization.
+There is no state to race over.

-4. Caching and Optimization: Immutable objects can be cached and reused freely without worrying about inconsistent states.
+4. Caching: Immutable objects can be cached and reused freely without risk of inconsistent state.

 public final class Person {